Java Clean Architecture Masterclass

 }

-Available for Kafka, PostgreSQL, MySQL, MongoDB, Couchbase, MSSQL, Elasticsearch, Redis.
+Available for Kafka, PostgreSQL, MySQL, MongoDB, Couchbase, Cassandra, MSSQL, Elasticsearch, Redis.

 Provided Instances

-Connect to existing infrastructure instead of starting containers (useful for CI/CD):
+Connect to existing infrastructure instead of starting Testcontainers (useful when CI already provides shared services):

 postgresql { PostgresqlOptions.provided(jdbcUrl = "jdbc:postgresql://ci-db:5432/test", ...) }